Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-3-From-SAML-to-OIDC/README.md

 ### Testing the application

-Run the web application and sign-in with a user existing in your tenant.
+Clean and build the solution, then run the web application and sign-in with a user existing in your tenant.
 The user will get authenticated and the claims containing in the **Id Token** will be displayed in the screen.